 If having the right bike is keeping you from taking the leap to bike commuting, then that ends today (or at least soon)!
 You don’t even need to spend a lot of money to get a good commuter bike, since all those steel road bikes from the 80s and 90s are actually awesome ways to get to/from work!

 2. Go to 2 bike shops (if possible), and if you have a used bike shop in your area visit that too!
-More shops means a bit more time, but you’ll always be glad you did - finding a shop that treats you well will make a big difference in how easy it is to get things fixed, and how much you enjoy cycling.
+More shops means a bit more time, but you’ll always be glad you did - finding a shop that treats you well will make a big difference in how easy it is to get things fixed, and how much you enjoy riding.
 We’ve put together a quick bike shop locator to get you started.

 3. Try riding as many bikes as you can.
 See one you like?
 Try it.
-Even if it’s out of your budget, the experience will help you figure out how you should best use your budget.
+Even if it’s out of your budget, the experience will help you figure out what you should best use your budget.
 Sometimes you think you want speed, but then it turns out you love comfort!

 4. Sleep on it.
 Let the experience percolate, and try more bikes if you haven’t fallen in love with one.
 Remember, if you really love your bike it’ll be another force motivating you to get out and ride, especially if the weather isn’t ideal or you’re feeling a bit grouchy.